 Capstone Seminar (1 Credit)

-A roundtable discussion course which helps students develop and complete two assignments for the fulfillment of their Social Practice minor: an artist talk and a future project proposal.
+A roundtable discussion course that helps students develop and complete two assignments for the fulfillment of their Social Practice minor: an artist talk and a future project proposal.

 Open Electives (9 Credits)